sutrolabs/census-docs/destinations/gainsight.md

 ![](<../.gitbook/assets/Gainsight Credentials.png>)

-Great, now navigate back to the [Connections](https://app.getcensus.com/connections) page in Census
+Great, now navigate back to the [Destinations](https://app.getcensus.com/destinations) page in Census

-### Step 2: Connect Gainsight as a Service Connection
+### Step 2: Connect Gainsight as a Destination

-Click Add Service and select Gainsight.
+Click New Destination and select Gainsight.
 Then paste your Access Key for the Gainsight API.
 Also, paste in the domain for your Gainsight account

 ![](<../.gitbook/assets/Gainsight Credentials Census.png>)